Yunzez/testing-handbook/content/docs/fuzzing/_index.md

 - Generating a harness file for a chosen target.
 - Letting you jump directly to the harness and run fuzzing from within the editor.
 - Showing fuzzer output (including crashes and coverage) in the IDE.

-**SUT (System Under Test):** This is the code you want to test.
-To create a fuzzing build of your SUT, you need to control how the application's code is compiled and linked.
-The following figure shows a very simple SUT that serves as a running example throughout this chapter of the Testing Handbook.

 ## A tiny example
 Here is a small example of code with a bug and a matching harness, adapted from common fuzzing tutorials.